 What better way to absorb the sights and sounds of the capital than from one of the many London restaurants with great views?
 Do you agree with our choices?
 Use the comments box below or tweet your suggestions.

-The Oxo Tower is a London landmark, and its restaurants – a dining room and brasserie, and a bar too – emanate a sense of occasion.
-A glass frontage makes the most of river views, but the brasserie terrace on a summer night was the ideal vantage point (or should have been, but the ferocious air-conditioning seemed to permeate outside).
-Cooking has an adventurous global slant.Read more
+The Oxo Tower is a London landmark, and its restaurants – a dining room and brasserie, and a bar, too – emanate a fitting sense of (just about) affordable occasion.
+A glass frontage makes the most of the river views if you’re sat indoors, and the plum vantage point allows you to fully appreciate the splendour of St Paul’s.
+Cooking has an adventurous global slant, and in the evening your meal might be accompanied by a jazz trio (make of that what you will).Read more

 Cocktails shouldn’t taste better at altitude, but somehow they do – especially when that extra height guarantees that you’re also drinking in sensational views of London.
 So whether it's a special occasion or you're just wanting to get high in the capital, here are our top London bars with a view.Read more